kose-y/HaploADMIXTURE-resources/README.md

 - `run_[].jl`: Run HaploADMIXTURE with the dataset filtered with `filter_[].jl`.
 - `run_admix_full.jl`: Run OpenADMIXTURE with the original dataset.

+Please note that the released version of the package on https://github.com/OpenMendel/HaploADMIXTURE.jl contains the function `run_admixture()` to simplify the code.

 For the `Simulation` directory, there is the `simulation.jl` file to generate datasets for simulation.